 Safecoin farming is conducted through “vaults”.
 Newer vaults will earn less until they start storing up to the network average.
-This is to encourage more system stability and encourage long-term users.
+The goal is to encourage more system stability and encourage long-term users.

 The earn rate is also modified by current network supply and demand.
-If demand for processing power, storage or bandwidth is outpacing the supply, then these will cost more, which in turn means higher earnings for farmers (from both payments and farming rewards).
+If demand for processing power, storage or bandwidth is outpacing the supply, the costs will rise, which in turn means higher earnings for farmers (from both payments and farming rewards).

 Vaults are also given a ranking based on how useful they are.
-Larger and better contributions of the resources most in need will naturally be more valuable.
+Larger and better contributions of the resources most in need will be deemed more valuable.

 The farming earn rate starts to level off at around 20% above average.
 This is to prevent the creation of mega-vaults and to make sure the SAFE network remains properly decentralized.

-The system also automatically incentivizes the release of additional resources when the system needs it most, while offering super cheap resources to users when there’s a surplus.
-This in turn increases its pickup.
+The system also automatically incentivizes the release of additional resources when the system needs it most, while offering comparatively cheap resources to users when there’s a surplus.
+This in turn increases its pick-up.

-The SAFE network runs on constant supply and demand, and all users will automatically be offered the cheapest possible network services.
+The SAFE network will run on constant supply and demand, with promises that all users will automatically be offered the cheapest possible network services.

-Nodes that try to game the system to maximize earn rates rather than contribution can also be removed.
+It’s expected that nodes that try to game the system to maximize earn rates rather than contribution will be removed.